Deblending the MIGHTEE-COSMOS survey with XID+: The resolved radio source counts to $S_{1.4}\approx 5\mu$Jy: Application to the MIGHTEE-COSMOS Field

 \subsubsection{Radio Masking}

-Following the results from our simulations, our primary mask is generated from the PyBDSF SRL catalog by masking all sources brighter than 50~$\mu$Jy.
-Specifically, we select all sources from the MIGHTEE DR1 SRL catalog from \cite{Hale2025} with a peak flux greater than 50~$\mu$Jy and mask them.
+Following the results from our simulations, our primary mask is generated from the PyBDSF SRL catalogue by masking all sources brighter than 50~$\mu$Jy.
+Specifically, we select all sources from the MIGHTEE DR1 SRL catalogue from \cite{Hale2025} with a peak flux greater than 50~$\mu$Jy and mask them.

 Beyond the primary mask validated in simulations, we adopt a more aggressive elliptical mask around the very brightest sources ($S_{1.3, \rm peak} > 6$\,mJy).
-This is necessary to address observational artifacts, such as residual sidelobes from imperfect deconvolution, which are not present in our idealized simulations.
-These artifacts can extend over larger areas than the source emission itself.
-We determined an empirical relationship between source flux and the required elliptical mask size by measuring the extent of these artifacts around several bright sources in the MIGHTEE-COSMOS map.
+This is necessary to address observational artefacts, such as residual sidelobes from imperfect deconvolution, which are not present in our idealized simulations.
+These artefacts can extend over larger areas than the source emission itself.
+We determined an empirical relationship between source flux and the required elliptical mask size by measuring the extent of these artefacts around several bright sources in the MIGHTEE-COSMOS map.
 This relationship defines progressively larger mask radii for sources in different flux density bins (Table \ref{tab:flux_mask}).
 The final radio mask is the combination of the 50~$\mu$Jy model-based mask and this additional artefact mask.